jjmilburn/jjmilburn.github.io/_posts/2018-10-24-Getting-Started-Embedded.md

 ---
 layout: post
-title: An Intro: IoT Hardware Platforms
+title: An Intro - IoT Hardware Platforms
 ---

 Selecting an interface to the physical world